 I want more “I can’t believe I just did that” moments.
 The feeling you get when you jump out of a moving aeroplane for the first time.
 Or plummet down the edge of a snow-capped mountain at full speed.
 It’s something I’ve been missing lately; something I am desperate to revive.

-When I found out that you can zip-line through the Dandenong Ranges, I knew that I had to experience it for myself.
-So, I went online and booked a 2.5 hour session at Trees Adventure Glen Harrow Park.
+So, when I found out that you can zip-line through the Dandenong Ranges, I knew that I had to experience it for myself.

 Belgrave locals recommend The Blacksmith Café for a gourmet burger or hearty meat pie.
 And if you have some spare change, I would definitely buy a crusty baguette to take home with you.